w3c/midgard/DEVELOPMENT.md

 This application uses actions and stores relatively extensively but data management could probably be refactored some to make it a little bit clearer.
-One promising approach being developed is [Redux][Redux]; its ideas would seem to match this type of application really well, but I estimated that it was still too early days to apply that.
+One promising approach being developed is Redux; its ideas would seem to match this type of application really well, but I estimated that it was still too early days to apply that.

 #### `actions/messages.js` and `actions/user.js`